MarcinKilarski/Website-Audit/seo.md

 Furthermore, knowing the language searchers use when they look for a business such as yours helps you to adjust how you speak to them on your site.
 By having the words within your content similar to what your customers would use, you increase the chances of resonating with them.
 This can have a positive impact on the growth of your business.

-In addition to this, the closer the keywords are to users’ queries on your pages, the higher the chance that they will appear in their search results.
+In addition to this, the closer the keywords are to users' queries on your pages, the higher the chance that they will appear in their search results.

 ### 5.10.
 Internal Search Queries

 Overview

-Internal search queries highlight the words users type into your site’s search box when they are unable to find what they are looking for.
+Internal search queries highlight the words users type into your site's search box when they are unable to find what they are looking for.
 This provides you with information on what pages should be more prominent on your site to make it easier for your users to navigate to them.

 Additionally, you can use this information to identify important content that your site is missing.
 By adding it to your site, you have a chance of removing frictions that may be stopping your user from becoming a customer.